verstka/verstka.io/README.md

 ### Options `options`
 #### All parameters are optional.
-* `observe_selector` - selectors of DOM elements that can potentially change the position of the article.
-For example, here is indicated the selector of a banner rapping over an article.
+* `observe_selector` - selector of element that can potentially change position of the article.
+For example, selector of a banner, that can push an article down.
 #### Further parameters if it is impossible to type out a separate mobile version:
 * `display_mode` - switches between article display modes (` desktop` or `mobile`).
 Default: `desktop`;
 * `auto_mobile_detect` - automatic detection of mobile devices by User Agent.
 Default: `true`;